 Coconut oil has emerged as one of the most popular cooking oils worldwide over the past several years, and it’s traditionally used as one of the primary sources of fat in many Pacific and Asian countries.

-This plant-based fat has some properties that other cooking oils don’t, such as that it comprises mostly saturated fat, making it solid at room temperature rather than liquid.
+This plant-based fat has some properties that other cooking oils don’t.
+For instance, because it’s mostly made up of saturated fat, it’s solid at room temperature rather than liquid.

 It also contains medium-chain triglycerides (MCTs) and lauric acid, which may provide some fat-burning and heart-protective benefits (

-Still, you may be curious about what type of coconut oil is best for your needs.
+Still, you may be curious about which type of coconut oil is better for your needs.

 This article reviews the differences between unrefined and refined coconut oil, as well as which type should be used in specific instances.

-The major difference between refined and unrefined coconut oil is how they’re produced, which in turn affects some of their physical properties like flavor and smoke point.
+The major difference between refined and unrefined coconut oil is how they’re produced, which in turn affects some of their physical properties, such as flavor and smoke point.

 Unrefined coconut oil